TBI and Autism: Is There a Link? (Understanding Similarities and Treatment)

 Relationship Development Intervention

-This therapy focuses on helping patients establish meaningful relationships, something both autism patients and TBI survivors struggle with.
+This therapy focuses on helping patients establish meaningful relationships, something both autism patients and TBI survivors need.
+It is not uncommon for TBI and Autism to lead to social isolation and inactivity which can have negative long-term consequences for both groups.

 TBI and Autism: Key Points

 Autism and brain injury share many similar symptoms.
-Both cause people problems with social behavior and communication, and both can make the person more prone to emotional outbursts.
+Both can impair social behavior and communication, and both lead to emotional outbursts or destructive behaviors.

 More Ways to Recover with Flint Rehab: